-A good performance by England's schools in a major set of global test results being published next week would actually be a "worrying" sign for the country, an international education expert has warned.
+A good performance by England's schools in a major set of global test results being published next week would actually be a "worrying" sign for the country, an international education expert from Programme for International Student Assessment (Pisa) has warned.

 Many teachers and educationalists will be hoping that England has continued its recent excellent performances in the Trends in International Mathematics and Science Study (Timss) and recovered lost ground in the Progress in International Reading Literacy Study (Pirls), when the latest results are released on Tuesday.

 Good results will be viewed by many as a vindication of schools' hard work and a refutation of claims that standards of education in England have slipped.

 But Andreas Schleicher, the Organisation for Economic Cooperation and Development (OECD) official who runs the rival Pisa survey, argues that the opposite is true.

 He told TES that the crucial point is that Pisa - which suggests a recent decline in England's international standing - tests children at an older age than Timss and Pirls.
 Mr Schleicher claimed that a good performance from England in the latter two tests, after its fall from grace in Pisa, would therefore suggest that the performance of pupils is actually deteriorating as they progress through school.